-Jeff Beelaert is a partner at Stein Mitchell with a distinguished background of public service and extensive experience with trial and appellate litigation.
+Jeff Beelaert is a partner at Stein Mitchell with extensive experience in trial and appellate litigation.
 Jeff zealously represents clients in difficult situations.
 As lead counsel, Jeff has achieved success for clients in high-stakes, complex cases at every level of state and federal courts, including the United States Supreme Court.

 Before joining Stein Mitchell, Jeff previously held several posts at the United States Department of Justice.